Can AI predict the winner of a nobel prize in physics or chemistry with 85% accuracy a decade in advance ?

 More in Judgment

-Can AI predict mental health from social media ?
+Can AI develop a system that can accurately predict a person's mental health based on their social media activity ?